Rupin-Oberoi/News_App/README.md

 - **Settings Page**: The application has a settings page where users can change their preferred language.
 This feature allows users to customize the application to their language preference, making it more user-friendly.

 - **Navigation Drawer**: The application uses a navigation drawer for easy navigation between different sections of the app.
 This feature enhances the user experience by providing a simple and intuitive navigation system.

+- **Text to Speech Service**: The application has a text to speech service that can read out the news articles to the user.
+This feature is especially useful for visually impaired users or for users who prefer to listen to the news while doing other tasks.

+- **Share Option**: The application includes a share option that allows users to share news articles with others via different platforms.
+This feature makes it easy for users to share interesting news articles with their friends and family.

 ## Installation